Country music: Second generation (1930s–1940s)

-Record sales declined during the Great Depression, but radio became a popular source of entertainment, and "barn dance" shows featuring country music were popularized, beginning in the Southern United States and spreading north to Chicago and west to California.
+Record sales declined during the Great Depression; however, radio became a popular source of entertainment, and "barn dance" shows featuring country music were popularized, beginning in the Southern United States and spreading north to Chicago and west to California.
 The most important was the Grand Ole Opry, aired starting in 1925 by WSM in Nashville and continuing to the present day.
 Some of the early stars on the Opry were Uncle Dave Macon, Roy Acuff and African American harmonica player DeFord Bailey.